Trail Conditions & Grooming

-Snow Mountain Ranch has over 100 kilometers of trails in the heart of the Colorado Rockies.
+Snow Mountain Ranch is home to over 120 kilometers of groomed trails in the heart of the Colorado Rockies.
 Take a look below to find out the up to date information on trail conditions and grooming reports this winter!

 Grooming Policies and Procedures

 The information on these pages will provide a general guide and outline for our staff and guests on how, when, and why grooming takes place at Snow Mountain Ranch.
 Topics include policies, grooming priorities, procedures, and equipment descriptions.

 Check the trail grooming conditions website and board before skiing.
 Some amount of grooming will take place on a daily basis.
 Grooming determinations are based on weather, skier volume and use, and labor.
 Grooming will be performed by staff during two windows of grooming priority based on weather.
 The primary window of grooming will be from 5pm till midnight.
 The second window of grooming will be from 3am till 8:30am.
 The two main reasons for darkness grooming are for skier safety and snow set time for a quality ski surface and track.
 The only times that grooming may take place during the day light operating hours of the Nordic Center is when weather and skier volume may dictate a grooming need.
 An example of such a grooming needs is, if an on-going snowfall or wind create more than a 1” per hour build up on the trails during open hours.
 Grooming will not take place till the weather subsides and allows for a maintainable ski surface.
 Grooming may then commence based on use and time of day.